 For anyone who wants to play pool outside, we suggest the Imperial.
 It’s not a slate surface, but it’s as close as you can get in a weatherproof package.

 If you’re an experienced player looking to invest in a premium slate table, your choice is between the three Brunswick models above.
 All of them play brilliantly and ought to last for a lifetime (and are guaranteed to).

 The difference is mainly aesthetic.
 The Glen Oaks is the best choice for folks who want an elegant, all-wood look.
 The Danbury is a better choice for anyone going for a more period, Imperial aesthetic.
-Finally, the Black Wolf is by far the best for contemporary decor.
+Finally, the Sutton is the best if you are looking for a more ornate style.

 There are lots of things to think about when you’re deciding which pool table to install in your game room.
 Here are some pointers to help you narrow down your decision: